In addition to books, there are many other ways to learn about gardening.

 No matter how long you’ve been gardening, sooner or later you’re going to run into a problem that you can’t figure out alone.
 Where do you turn for help?
 Here are some great sources of gardening information — beyond traditional books and TV shows — that can help to turn a potentially disastrous problem into a successful solution.

-Online Forums — Online forums, such as Dave's Garden, are another great source of information.
-At Dave’s Garden you can “meet” gardeners with similar interests and problems and chat with them about their experiences.
+Online Forums — Online forums, such as All Things Plants, are another great source of information.
+At All Things Plants you can “meet” gardeners with similar interests and problems and chat with them about their experiences.
 Of course, many users of online forums are amateurs, and their suggestions may be very personal and site specific, but these sites offer a good way to network, find links to other information sources, and build a community of gardeners.

 Blogs — Other gardeners are a great source of gardening-specific information.
 If your neighbor isn’t a gardener, try finding one on the Internet and reading their blog.
 Try googling for gardening blogs in your region.
 Read through a few to see which you like best.
 Some offer more than just gardening how-tos.
 For example, The Garden Rant features gardening information as well as political and social commentary about gardening, health, social issues, the environment, and more.
 It’s a fun read and informative.

 Video — People have less time than ever before to sit and read information.
 Perhaps that’s why Internet videos have become so popular.
 Plus, gardening is such a hands-on, show-me hobby that seeing something is often the best way to understand it.
 Look for videos on your favorite gardening Web sites or Youtube.com.
 Be sure to check out Charlie Nardozzi's how-to videos at the NGA Web site.
 The best are usually short, to the point, and have good production quality so you can really see what’s happening.